vividos/RemotePhotoTool/LuaScripting.md

 - asString: The value of the property, as displayable text.
 - value: The value of the property; type depends on property.
 - isReadOnly: Determines if the value can currently be set.
+- validValues: Lists the values that the property may have.

 The 'value' value can be of one of the following Lua types, depending on what the camera returns for the value: string, number, boolean, nil.

+The 'validValues' value is an array describing all values currently possible for this device property.
+It may be nil, meaning that there are no valid values that can be set, so check before accessing the value.
+The validValues table has the following format:

+    validValues = {
+      length = 5;
+      [1] = { value = 1.0, asString = "Full battery" };
+      [2] = { value = 2.0, asString = "Good battery" };
+      ...
+      [5] = { value = 5.0, asString = "Almost empty" };
+    }

 There are no functions that can be called.